7hekaka/newcytosim/doc/sim/steric.md

        ...
 	}

-For the filament, you must enable steric and set `d_0` and `d_1`:
+For the filament, you must enable steric and set `r_0` and `r_1`:

 	set fiber microtubule
 	{
-	    steric = 1, 0.025, 0.025  % enable_flag, d_0, d_1
+	    steric = 1, 0.025, 0.025  % enable_flag, r_0, r_1
 	    ...
 	}

 For Sphere, beads and Solid, you can enable steric.
-The parameter `d_0` is always the radius of these objects, but `d_1` can be set:
+The parameter `r_0` is always the radius of these objects, but the range can be set:

 	set bead ball
 	{
-	    steric = 1, 0.01         % enable_flag, d_1
+	    steric = 1, 0.01         % enable_flag, r_1
 	    ...
 	}

 # Implementation

-A regular grid is used to efficiently find the pairs that are within sufficient range to interact.
+A regular grid *stericGrid* is used to efficiently find the pairs that are within sufficient range to interact.